Art Forms

-Manchester Is Safe With Ford Maddox Brown
+Manchester Is Safe with Ford Madox Brown

 Magda Michalska 25 May 2017 min Read

-I want to honour the victims of the Manchester attack by sharing with you a very little known series of murals hosted by the Manchester City Council, executed by a Pre-Raphaelites painter, Ford Maddox Brown, which portray the history of the city from its foundation.
+I want to honour the victims of the Manchester attack by sharing with you a very little known series of murals hosted by the Manchester City Council, executed by a Pre-Raphaelites painter, Ford Madox Brown, which portray the history of the city from its foundation.

 Ford Maddox Brown, Crabtree Watching the transit of Venus, 1893, Manchester Town Hall, manchester